glararan/WorldOfWarcraftEditor/src/Editor/ReadMe.txt

 World Of Warcraft - Editor.cpp
     This is the main application source file.
     Contains the code to display the form.

-Form1.h
-    Contains the implementation of your form class and InitializeComponent() function.

-AssemblyInfo.cpp
-    Contains custom attributes for modifying assembly metadata.

-/////////////////////////////////////////////////////////////////////////////
-Other standard files:

-StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named World Of Warcraft - Editor.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////